Kunnathur, Kerala Assembly constituency

 Kunnathur is the only legislative assembly constituency reserved for the Scheduled Castes in Kollam district of Kerala, India.
-It is one of the 11 assembly constituencies in the district.
-As of the 2021 Assembly elections, the current MLA is Kovoor Kunjumon of RSP(L).
+It is one of the 11 assembly constituencies in the district..
+This constituency included in Mavelikara Lok Sabha constituency.
+As of the 2026 Assembly elections, the current MLA is Ulllas Kovoor of RSP.

-Structure
+Local self-governed segments

-As per the recent changes on Assembly constituency delimitations, Kunnathur Assembly constituency consists of East Kallada, Munroe Island, Kunnathur, Mynagappally, Poruvazhy, Sasthamcotta, Sooranad North, Sooranad South, West Kallada and Pavithreswaram panchayats in Kollam district.
+Kunnathur Assembly constituency is composed of the following local self-governed segments: